GeyserMC/GeyserWiki/_docs/geyser/extensions.md

 - id: The id of the extension.
 Every extension needs to have their unique id - all lowercase letters.
 If you e.g. register a command for your extension, it will have the id as a prefix: e.g. '/exampleid command'.
 - name: The name of the extension.
 - main: The main class of your extension.
-- api: The api version your Extension targets.
+- api: The Geyser api version your extension targets.
 - authors: The author(s) of the extension.
-To add more than one entry, seperate entries with a comma.
+To add more than one entry, separate entries with a comma.

 The main class, the entrypoint for the extension, needs to [implement the 'Extension' interface provided by Geyser](https://github.com/GeyserMC/GeyserExampleExtension/blob/47614575a69bddecb241676215f3c9f9113db304/src/main/java/org/geyser/extension/exampleid/ExampleExtension.java#L10).
 That way, Geyser recognizes the extension, and gives you access to important methods - such as 'logger()', to get your extensions logger. <br>